 - HTML Sitemap

-HTML sitemaps are visible to the user and can be improved by adding CSS to make them look better.
+HTML sitemaps are visible to the user and can be improved by adding CSS to look better.

 - XML Sitemap

 An XML sitemap is a collection of text files.
 It offers information about all the URLs on the site.
 You can use additional details on every URL with all the details which you have updated.
 This isn’t visible to the website’s users, as it’s located in the root directory while uploading the site.